 Originally it was broadcasted live from Caltech site, so you could watch the lecture and ask your question afterwards by means of an online chat.

 Introduction to Data Science by Bill Howe.
 The lecturer seems to be pretty smart and engaging at the same time, and the material pretty interesting.
-Focused on big data.
+Focus on big data and databases.

 Introduction to Recommender Systems by Joseph Konstan.